 Hollywood’s Silent Era & The Rise of the Studio System (1910s–1920s)

-Hollywood silent era and studio system — the phrase itself captures a defining moment in film history
+Hollywood’s silent era and the studio system — a defining chapter in the making of modern cinema

 Hollywood Silent Era and Studio System 1910s–1920s